racovita/racovita.github.io/README.md

 form the URL for the descendent page.
 There are two choices in adding contents to one of these files:

 1. Add the contents verbatim in the page language.
-This works well for pages that are mainly text and do not share elements with the pages in other languages.
+This works well for pages that are mainly text and do not share elements with the pages in other languages, for example the biography.

-1. Add the contents in the _include directory and simply include it in the page.
-This relies on the ability to programmatically add text in the specific language.
-This works well when the page elements/variables are translated, either in the front matter for the page, or as part of a different structured file.
-See for example `_data/menu.yml` and how it is used in `_includes/nav_menu.html`.

-# TODO

-## Layout

-- language menu positioning
-- nav menu on the left, contents in the middle

-## Navigation

-- language translation to go to same page rather than index

-## Contents

-- Racovita's life with a focus on scientific accomplishments
-  - list of accomplishments

-- Leadership list
+1. Add the contents in the _include directory using translations in _data/xlate.yml and then include that file in page.md in the language directory.